carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

    Team uses this information to record participation in {{'[AMY]({})'.format(amy_link)}}, The Carpentries internal database.
 This is the primary way future Instructors get credit for completing this checkout step.

    **Note**: From 1 January 2027, all community sessions listed on the community calendar will be required to have a sign-up page in Pretix.
-View our quarterly sign-up workflow below(#step-by-step-guides).
+[View our quarterly sign-up workflow below](#step-by-step-guides).

 ## Onboarding